claycle/northtexasaikido/content/classes/schedule/index.md

       ##### Kids
       11:30 AM - 12:30 PM

-  - day: Sunday
-    content: |
-      *No classes at this time.*

 ---
 {{< hmod >}}
 Class Schedule
 {{< /hmod >}}

-The NTA dojo is open for Aikido classes Tuesday through Saturday of every week.
+The NTA dojo is open for Aikido classes Thursday through Saturday of every week.
 The dojo is closed on major holidays.

 Visitors are always welcome to observe an Aikido class.